 Let your customers 👏 change 👏 their 👏 cart.

 Not only is it frustrating to be stuck at a dead-end cart, but it also reduces conversions.
 Customers must be able to change their minds and edit their shopping cart.

 “Shoppers don’t want to be locked in to the checkout page.
 If they made a mistake in their selection or need to edit it for some reason make sure it’s easy for them to do so.”

 Stumptown Coffee Roasters gives the easy option of adding or subtracting quantities for each item and a simple “x” to remove the item completely.

-It might mean that visitors are hesitating about a purchase because they aren’t sure about a site’s security or it could be that they’re worried about getting stuck with a product if they order the wrong size.
+Visitors might hesitate about a purchase because they aren’t sure about a site’s security or it could be that they’re worried about getting stuck with a product if they order the wrong size.

-It’s difficult to identify just one way to reduce risk until you know what risks are putting people off making a purchase.
+It’s difficult to identify how to reduce risk until you know what’s causing that purchase pause.